Real Gemstones Or Fakes? How To Tell The Difference

 "How do you know if a gemstone is real or fake?"

 Below, we dive into five key principles to help you become an educated buyer - ready to enter the world of rare coloured precious gems, prepared and confident.

-Although this is a tricky question to answer, there is one piece of advice you always need to keep in mind:
+Although the above question is tricky to answer, there is one piece of advice you should always keep in mind:

-If you don’t know your stones, know your seller.
+If you don’t know your stones, at least know your seller.

 And a good place to start ‘testing’ your seller is by asking these 4 questions: